Besucherbergwerk Fundgrube Weißer Hirsch

 But even more important was the discovery of the lode Walpurgis Flacher on the 16-MAR-1871.
 The lode consisted of weathered uraninite and pure bismuth.
 It was coloured in orange, yellow and deep green by secondary uranium minerals.
 The mineralogist A. Weisbach at the Bergakademie Freiberg (Mining University Freiberg) discovered five so far unknown secondary uranium minerals.
 The mine is type locale for those minerals.

 The mine is developed only in a very low manner, it is secure and cleaned, but rubber boots, helme, headlamps and miner garment are necessary.
 The path is dirty and slippery, the ceiling often low and the tunnels narrow.
-The tour enters the mine in the entrance building called Huthaus, and descends with an elevator to the Tiefer Fürstenstolln, an level 50 m below.
-Here tunnels of the Middle Ages, different mining techniques and remains of the lodes with calourful minerals can be seen.
+The tour enters the mine in the entrance building called Huthaus, and descends with a Fahrkunst (mine elevator) to the Tiefer Fürstenstolln, a level 50 m below ground.
+Here tunnels of the Middle Ages, different mining techniques and remains of the lodes with colourful minerals can be seen.
+Typical equipment and tools are also on display, such as Fahrten (ladders), arse leather, hunts, Schlägel und Eisen (hammer and chisel).
+The mine has very unusual opening hours, as it is only open three times a year for local mining festivals.
+These are the Miner's Day on the 1st Saturday in July, the Schneeberg Mining Day on 22nd July and the Schneeberg Light Festival on the 2nd weekend in Advent, when the mine is open from Friday to Sunday.
+The mine has also been open several times in recent years on Open Monument Day in September.